Dokriani Glacier

 The glacier has an altitude Variation between 5,600m To 6,000m

 Dokriani Glacier is also known by the name of Dokriani Bamak as Bamak is the local name for the glaciers.
-It is a well-developed medium sized glacier of the Bhagirathi basin.
+It is a

 The glacier is formed by two cirques, originating at the northern slope of Draupadi Ka Danda and Jaonli Peak, 5,600 m and 6,000 m respectively.